 8. NSF track record of the proposing team members

-By Friday, November 3, 2017 the Associate Deans will choose two proposals to submit in January 2016.
+By Friday, November 3, 2017 the Associate Deans will choose up to three proposals to submit in January 2018.
 Internal approval will be largely based on probability of success.

 Full Proposal Deadline Date: January 10, 2018